The Undertaker: Final feuds (2015–2020)

-Undertaker then appeared on the January 9, 2017, edition of Raw, where he announced his participation in the Royal Rumble match and said he was a free agent.
-Undertaker appeared on the January 23 edition of Raw, confronting Brock Lesnar and Goldberg.
-During the Royal Rumble on January 29, Undertaker entered at number 29, eliminating Goldberg, The Miz, Baron Corbin and Sami Zayn, before being eliminated by the number 30 entrant, Roman Reigns.
-Undertaker returned on the March 6 edition of Raw and performed a chokeslam on Reigns.
-This led to a No Holds Barred match between Undertaker and Reigns at WrestleMania 33, in which Undertaker lost to Reigns after five spears in his fourth WrestleMania main event.
-After the match, Undertaker left his gloves, coat and hat in the center of the ring before slowly making his exit.
+The Undertaker appeared on the January 23 episode of Raw, confronting Brock Lesnar and Goldberg.
+During the Royal Rumble on January 29, The Undertaker entered at number 29, eliminating Goldberg, The Miz, Baron Corbin and Sami Zayn, before being eliminated by the number 30 entrant, Roman Reigns.
+The Undertaker returned on the March 6 episode of Raw and performed a chokeslam on Reigns.
+This led to a No Holds Barred match between The Undertaker and Reigns at WrestleMania 33, in which The Undertaker lost to Reigns after five spears in his fourth WrestleMania main event.
+After the match, The Undertaker left his gloves, coat and hat in the center of the ring before slowly making his exit.

-Undertaker took part in the Raw 25 Years edition of Raw on January 22, 2018, his first post-WrestleMania 33 appearance.
-In the months prior to WrestleMania 34, John Cena challenged Undertaker to a singles match.
-At WrestleMania, after Elias confronted Cena and was beaten down, Undertaker's hat and coat appeared in the center of the ring and were struck by lightning.
-Undertaker then appeared and beat Cena in an three-minute squash match.
-Three weeks later, Undertaker defeated Rusev at WWE's Greatest Royal Rumble event in a casket match.
-At Super Show-Down in Australia on October 6, Undertaker faced Triple H in a no disqualification match billed as the "Last Time Ever"; they were accompanied by Kane and Shawn Michaels, respectively.
-Undertaker lost the match after interference from Michaels.
-After the match, the four men shook hands as a sign of respect, however, Undertaker and Kane would follow this by attacking them.
-As a result, the duos reunited their respective tag teams—the Brothers of Destruction and D-Generation X—and faced each other at Crown Jewel on November 2, where Undertaker and Kane lost their final match as a tag team.
+The Undertaker took part in the Raw 25 Years broadcast on January 22, 2018, his first post-WrestleMania 33 appearance.
+In the months prior to WrestleMania 34, John Cena challenged The Undertaker to a singles match.
+At WrestleMania, after Elias confronted Cena and was beaten down, The Undertaker's hat and coat appeared in the center of the ring and were struck by lightning.
+The Undertaker then appeared and beat Cena in a three-minute squash match.
+Three weeks later, The Undertaker defeated Rusev at WWE's Greatest Royal Rumble event in a casket match.
+At Super Show-Down in Australia on October 6, The Undertaker faced Triple H in a no disqualification match billed as the "Last Time Ever"; they were accompanied by Kane and Shawn Michaels, respectively.
+The Undertaker lost the match after interference from Michaels.
+After the match, the four men shook hands as a sign of respect, however, The Undertaker and Kane would follow this by attacking them.
+As a result, the duos reunited their respective tag teams—the Brothers of Destruction and D-Generation X—and faced each other at Crown Jewel on November 2, where The Undertaker and Kane lost their final match as a tag team.

-On April 8, 2019, edition of Raw, the night after WrestleMania 35—the first WrestleMania in 19 years without his involvement—Undertaker appeared to interrupt and attack Elias during a musical performance.
-Undertaker made his return to the ring to face Goldberg at Super ShowDown in Saudi Arabia on June 7, defeating him in the main event of the night in their first match against each other.
-On the June 24, 2019, edition of Raw, during a handicap match in which Roman Reigns was dominated by Shane McMahon and Drew McIntyre, Undertaker suddenly appeared and attacked McMahon and McIntyre.
-It was later announced that Undertaker and Reigns would face McMahon and McIntyre in a No Holds Barred tag team match at Extreme Rules.
-At Extreme Rules, Undertaker and Reigns won.
+On the April 8, 2019 episode of Raw, the night after WrestleMania 35—the first WrestleMania in 19 years without his involvement—The Undertaker appeared to interrupt and attack Elias during a musical performance.
+The Undertaker made his return to the ring to face Goldberg at Super ShowDown in Saudi Arabia on June 7, defeating him in the main event of the night in their first match against each other.
+On the June 24, 2019 episode of Raw, during a handicap match in which Roman Reigns was dominated by Shane McMahon and Drew McIntyre, The Undertaker suddenly appeared and attacked McMahon and McIntyre.
+The Undertaker and Reigns were later scheduled to face McMahon and McIntyre in a No Holds Barred tag team match at Extreme Rules.
+At Extreme Rules, The Undertaker and Reigns won.
+This turned out to be The Undertaker's final match in front of a live audience in the United States.